samgdotson/nrelpy/README.md

 ### Installing

-This package is not currently available on the Python Package Index (PyPI) so

-1. Clone or download the source code with `git clone <url>`.
-2. `pip install .` from the top-level `nrelpy` directory.
+This package may be installed with

-3. For contributers, consider `pip install -e .`.
+`pip install nrelpy`

 ### Using